I may earn money from companies mentioned in this post at no cost to you. Thank you!

 8) Alphabet Tracing Pages – The traceable letters and pictures in these fun trace and erase kinder alphabet worksheets give multiple opportunities for letter shape practice as well as spelling of some longer words.
 Download this alphabet tracing worksheets pdf and help your students gain mastery over their lowercase alphabet tracing.

-Pirate Themed Literacy and Math Centers
+Christmas Themed Literacy and Math Centers